Townsend police sergeant, wife identified as victims in deadly wrong-way NH crash

-A preliminary investigation suggests Ryan Kittredge, 31, of Derry, N.H., made a U-turn on Route 101 westbound and was traveling eastbound in his 1998 Dodge 1500 pickup truck when he collided with 58-year-old John Johnson, of New Ipswich, N.H., who was traveling westbound in the righthand lane with passenger Heidi Johnson, 57, of New Ipswich, N.H., state police said.
+A preliminary investigation suggests Ryan Kittredge, 31, of Derry, New Hampshire, made a U-turn on Route 101 west and was traveling east in his 1998 Dodge 1500 pickup truck when he collided with 58-year-old John Johnson, of New Ipswich, New Hampshire, who was traveling west in the righthand lane with his wife, 57-year-old Heidi Johnson, police said.

 The impact stopped both vehicles, causing them to block Route 101.